-Erectile dysfunction (ED) is a medical term that describes the inability to achieve and or maintain an erect penis adequate for sexual function.
+Erectile dysfunction, often referred to as ED, is a medical term that describes the inability to achieve and or maintain an erect penis adequate for sexual function.
 This condition is one of the most common sexual problems for men and increases with age.
 It is estimated between 15 to 30 million American men suffer from ED, although not all men are equally distressed by the problem.

 Erectile Dysfunction can be:

-Treatments will vary depending on the cause of your erectile dysfunction.
-All decisions regarding your best option for treating E.D. should be made between you and your physician, with consideration given to your individual needs and the pros and cons of each treatment options.
+Treatment may vary depending on the cause of your erectile dysfunction.
+Decisions regarding treatment should be made between you and your physician, with consideration given to your individual needs and the pros and cons of each treatment options.
+These may include:

 DON’T blame yourself.